Existence and Regularity of Invariant Graphs for Cocycles in Bundles: partial hyperbolicity case: Locally metrizable spaces

-So for this reason, the definitions of uniform continuity and (uniformly) H\"older continuity of $ g $ are about $ g: U_{m}(\sigma) \to V_{g(m)} $.
-Uniformly locally metrizable space appears naturally in application.
-For instance, in \autoref{lmsE} \eqref{lmsE1} \eqref{lmsE5}, they are already uniformly locally metrizable spaces.
+For this reason, the uniform continuity and (uniform) H\"older continuity of $ g $ are defined in terms of $ g: U_{m}(\sigma) \to V_{g(m)} $.
+Uniformly locally metrizable spaces appear naturally in applications.
+For instance, in \autoref{lmsE} \eqref{lmsE1} \eqref{lmsE5}, the spaces are already uniformly locally metrizable.